-In many situations, freeze-all is recommended instead of transferring fresh embryo through IVF.
+In many situations, freeze-all is recommended instead of transferring fresh embryos through IVF.
 This is done in case the woman is not well or experiencing uterine bleeding, which can reduce the chances of pregnancy.
-Another reason for frozen-all is uterine polyp, which can minimize pregnancy chances because of its size and location.
-Apart from all such conditions, freeze-all is also advised when multiple fresh embryo transfer is failed because of hormonal changes and imbalances.
+Another reason for frozen-all is a uterine polyp, which can minimize pregnancy chances because of its size and location.
+Apart from all such conditions, freeze-all is also advised when multiple fresh embryo transfers are failed because of hormonal changes and imbalances.

 We have a team of doctors who are specialized in embryo transfer, and special attention is taken to keep the frozen embryos in a controlled environment where they can get the required temperature.
 For fresh embryo transfer, we update patients regarding their oocyte fertilization.
-Embryo transfer is usually done with local anaesthesia, but in some cases, general anaesthesia is also given to the patients.
-After transfer, the patient gets discharge after a few recovery days.
+Embryo transfer is usually done with local anesthesia, but in some cases, general anesthesia is also given to the patients.
+After transfer, the patient gets discharged after a few recovery days.
 The pregnancy test is done after 19 days of embryo transfer.